scala/scala3/docs/docs/reference/contextual/givens.md

 - A _structural instance_ contains one or more types or constructor applications, followed by `with` and a template body that contains member definitions of the instance.
-- An _alias instance_ contains a type, followed by `=` and a right hand side expression.
+- An _alias instance_ contains a type, followed by `=` and a right-hand side expression.
 - An _abstract instance_ contains just the type, which is not followed by anything.